8.6.1 Creating Text Labels

 - Use Insert Info.
 Variables -- available by right-clicking while in internal-edit mode – to add metadata and column labels to your label.

-Creating a new text label
+Creating and customizing a label

 - Click the Text Tool button.